Cbas12/LA_CRIMES_zoomcamp_2024/README.md

 I would like to express my gratitude to the following individuals and resources for their invaluable contributions to this project:

 1. **DataTalks Club Instructors**:
-   - **Ankush Khanna**: For sharing expertise and insights on data engineering.
+   - Ankush Khanna
-   - **Victoria Perez Mola**: For her guidance and support throughout the course.
+   - Victoria Perez Mola
-   - **Alexey Grigorev**: For teaching us about workflow orchestration with Mage.
+   - Alexey Grigorev
-   - **Matt Palmer**: For his valuable input on analytics engineering.
+   - Matt Palmer
-   - **Luis Oliveira**: For insights into batch processing and Spark.
+   - Luis Oliveira
-   - **Michael Shoemaker**: For his contributions to the course content.
+   - Michael Shoemaker

 2. **DataTalks Club Community**:
    - The vibrant community at DataTalks Club provided a supportive environment for learning and collaboration.